a-anand-91119/vaultwarden-backup/README.md

 **Running a Restore Task (`docker-compose.restore.yaml`):**

 1. Edit `docker-compose.restore.yaml`: Ensure the `image` tag and host paths in the `volumes` section are correct.
 Make sure the config file mounted is the *same one* used for backups.
 2. Run the restore task using `docker compose -f docker-compose.restore.yaml run`.
-You append the script command (`restore`) and its arguments after the service name (`restore`).
+The script command (`restore`) and its arguments are appended after the service name (`restore`).

     ```bash
     # Make sure Vaultwarden container is stopped if restoring to its current data dir!